What does asylum mean?

 Immigration advisers

-Your legal representative might instead be an immigration adviser regulated by an independent organisation called the Office of the Immigration Services Commissioner (OISC).
+Your legal representative might instead be an immigration adviser regulated by an independent organisation called the Immigration Advice Authority (IAA).

 You can find a list of immigration advisers, or you can search for an immigration adviser in your area.